utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

     url: "https://blog.postman.com/how-to-review-postman-test-results/"
 ---

 The Postman response viewer helps you to visualize and check the correctness of API responses.
-An API response consists of the response body, headers, and the HTTP status code.
+An API response consists of the response body, headers, cookies, and the HTTP status code.
+You can view details about the response, including test results, network information, response size, response time, and security warnings.
+You can also save responses as examples or files.

 ## Contents